qtmready/qtmready/GETTING_STARTED.md

 Start the necessary services using Docker Compose.
 This inlcudes

 - temporal-db: Postgres 16.x for required for temporal
-- temporal: 1.25.x, it derives the main logic of the application
+- temporal: 1.25.x, it drives the main logic of the application
 - db: Postgres 16.x for the main database

   ```bash